Updated: December 2022

-2. Replacement for an I-94 Form
+2. Form I-797A, Notice of Action: Replacement for an I-94 Form

-Form I-797A contains all of the same information as the regular I-797 form, but it is sent as a replacement for the Form I-94.
-However, the bottom of the form will function as the official document.
-The body of the document will also have additional guidelines.
-Form I-94, or the Arrival-Departure Record, is given to foreign nationals when they come to United States.
+Form I-797A Notice of action is sent as a replacement for the Form I-94 for applicants already in the U.S. This typically means that a change of status application has been approved and the immigrant is legally able to stay in the U.S. up until their new I-94 expiration date.
+The Form I-94 can be found at the bottom of Form I-797A and functions as the official document.
+The body of the document will provide additional guidelines.
 This form includes the date of admission, the class of admission, and the date to which they are admitted to stay.

+Please note: If you have not filed for a change or extension of status within the U.S., you will need to obtain your I-94 directly through the U.S. Customs and Border Protection website.
 To increase efficiency, reduce operating costs, and streamline the admissions process, U.S. Customs and Border Protection (CBP) has automated the I-94 Form.
 The paper document is only given in limited circumstances.
 If you need a copy of your Form I-94, you may request it here.

-3. Form I-140, Petition for Alien Worker
+3. Form I-797B, Notice of Action: Form I-140, Petition for Alien Worker

 Form I-797B is issued when the applicant submits Form I-140, Immigrant Petition for Alien Worker.
 The body of the document will include instructions.
-The bottom section will include important information for admission to the U.S. Depending on the applicant’s circumstance, like all I-797 forms, this form will include details about your application.
+The bottom section will include important information for admission to the U.S. depending on the applicant’s circumstance, like all I-797 forms, this form will include details about your application.

-4. Important Information
+4. Form I-797C, Notice of Action: Important Information

 This is perhaps the most common I-797 form.
-It is very important that you read this document carefully.
+It is very important that you read this document carefully as it usually tells you the next step in the application process.
 In addition to the regular information, the Form I-797C will inform the applicant of a rejection, transfer, re-opening, or scheduled/re-scheduled appointment.

 Typical appointments include a biometrics appointment or an interview with a USCIS officer.
-This form usually tells you the next step in your application process.
 If you receive a Form I-797C, pay close attention to what it says.
 Ignoring or misreading the instructions can delay your case.

-5. Includes a Benefit Card
+5. Form I-797D, Notice of Action: Includes a Benefit Card

-6. Request for Evidence
+6. Form I-797E, Notice of Action: Request for Evidence

 Many USCIS forms require additional evidence.
 This is called a Request for Evidence (RFE).
 If the USCIS does not receive all the required evidence in an application, they will send the form I-797E.
 In this form, they will explain the issues with the evidence already provided or simply state that no evidence was included.